 You're going to want to save this article.
-As wearing a mask becomes compulsory in Melbourne Metro and Mitchell shire tomorrow night, you might begin to notice some skin irritation around the areas where you're wearing it, especially if you're wearing your face mask frequently: A concern cleverly dubbed "maskne."
+As wearing a mask is now compulsory across Victoria, you might begin to notice some skin irritation around the areas where you're wearing it, especially if you're wearing your face mask frequently: A concern cleverly dubbed "maskne."

 There are two types of maskne that can occur when wearing face masks: contact friction and breakouts.
 You night get one or both of these skin concerns, but both are caused by different things and therefore have different treatments.

 What to do about acne from wearing masks.

 You may be breaking out right now due to a variety of reasons, including stress and changes in your diet.
 And now we can add face masks to the list of culprits.

 The occlusive nature of a protective mask creates a humid and warm environment under the mask, which can lead to increased sebum and sweat.
 And this can lead to irritation, inflammation, and breakouts.

 And unfortunately, the area that a mask covers—nose, mouth, and chin—are areas that tend to break out more anyway.
 So if you are an acne-prone individual, take extra precautions to keep skin clear.

 I recommend washing the face before and after wearing a mask.
 A gentle cleanser, like this one, is adequate.
 And use a light moisturiser that's noncomedogenic (aka to support and bolster the skin barrier without clogging pores).
 It's a great time too to skip on heavy makeup, and heck, a great time to skip makeup all together.

 What to do about skin irritation from wearing masks.